"Our

 The

-third "battle-flag” was taken by W. C. Kingston of company C. "It had been torn, probably by a shell, so that put a portion of the flag
+third battle-flag was taken by W. C. Kingston of company C. "It had been torn, probably by a shell, so that but a portion of the flag

 remained on the standard; and, after carrying it a short distance it was thrown